X'Trapolis Mega: Development

 The X'Trapolis Mega is marketed and produced by Gibela, a joint venture headed by Alstom and otherwise populated by several South African companies.

 On 5 December 2012, Passenger Rail Agency of South Africa (PRASA) Chief Executive Lucky Montana and Transport Minister Dikobe Ben Martins announced that Gibela had been selected as the preferred bidder for the first of two ten-year contracts for a large R51 billion (€4 billion, $4.46 billion) order.

 Tendered for by PRASA, this order called for the production and delivery of 600 Mega trainsets, comprising 3,600 units, to be delivered between 2015 and 2025, as well as the first 18 years of fleet maintenance.

 Other bidders included CSR-Wictra, Bombardier, Dudula Rail, China CNR, CSR EMU Supply, and CAF.
 During October 2013, it was announced that the contract for the deal has been signed, clearing the way for production to proceed.
 During July 2014, the contract's financial closure was concluded.

 Under the terms of this sizeable contact, Gibela are to undertake the construction of a local manufacturing facility.
-This factory is located in Dunnottar, around 50 km to the east of the city of Johannesburg.
+This factory is located in Dunnottar (between Nigel and Springs), around 50 km to the east of the city of Johannesburg.
 While the contract has stipulated that a minimum of 65 per cent of the train's content is to be produced, Gibela has claimed that it is to achieve 69 per cent by the second year of production on the order.

-Reportedly, the order was placed by PRASA with the stated aim of stimulating a revolution within South Africa's existing mass transit network; in excess of 8,000 jobs are to be directly created by the arrangement, in line with the South African government’s policy of skill development.
+The order was reportedly placed by PRASA with the stated aim of stimulating a revolution within South Africa's existing mass transit network; in excess of 8,000 jobs are to be directly created by the arrangement, in line with the South African government’s policy of skill development.

 To support this aim, Gibela agreed to spend R746 million on rail sector business development, R273 million on wider socioeconomic development and R797 million on personal skills development.
 Depots for the new trains are to be procured separately to this arrangement.

 The first 20 X'Trapolis Mega trainsets were built by Alstom at their facilities in Lapa, São Paulo Brazil; during May 2015, the first six-car trainset was completed.
 Following the delivery of the remaining Brazil-built units, the following 580 EMUs are to be built at Gibela's new Dunnottar production line over the course of ten years.